homelab-alpha/npm-workspaces-template/README.md

 [![Linting](https://github.com/homelab-alpha/npm-workspaces-template/actions/workflows/linting.yml/badge.svg)](https://github.com/homelab-alpha/npm-workspaces-template/actions/workflows/linting.yml)
 [![CodeQL](https://github.com/homelab-alpha/npm-workspaces-template/actions/workflows/github-code-scanning/codeql/badge.svg?branch=main)](https://github.com/homelab-alpha/npm-workspaces-template/actions/workflows/github-code-scanning/codeql)

-Welcome to the Homelab-Alpha NPM Workspaces Template Repository!
+Welcome to the Homelab-Alpha npm workspaces template repository!

 This project **Work in Progress (WIP)** is a boilerplate for Node.js projects using **npm workspaces**.
 It provides a structured setup with `client` and `server` workspaces for modular full-stack development.

 > [!WARNING]
+>
 > This repository is currently under **active development**.
 Its structure,
 > features, and content may change frequently and without prior notice.
 > **Contributions are not being accepted at this time, but will be welcomed once